fbpx

 • There is evidence building around that aspirin may help limit chronic inflammation.
 This non-steroidal anti-inflammatory drug reduces the production of prostaglandins( chemicals that elevate inflammation, pain, and fever).

-• Diet and exercise top the healthy lifestyle list, says Dr. Lynch.
-Even little changes, like adding more plant-based foods that contain anti-inflammatory phytonutrients to your meal and consuming more fermented food products like yogurt and miso, which contain natural probiotics, helps reduce inflammation.
+• Diet and exercise top the healthy lifestyle list, says Dr Lynch.
+Even little changes, like adding more plant-based foods that contain anti-inflammatory phytonutrients to your meal and consuming more fermented food products like yoghurt and miso, which contain natural probiotics, help reduce inflammation.

 Curcumin